ControlSystemStudio/phoebus/applications/alarm/Readme.md

         "actions":  [{"title": String, "details": String}]
     }

-The actual JSON format will only contain the used elements.
+The configuration of an alarm tree leaf, i.e. a PV, will always contain the "description", but otherwise the actual JSON format will only contain the used elements.

 For example, a PV that has no guidance, displays, commands, actions will look like this:

     /path/to/pv : {"user":"user name", "host":"host name", "description":"This is a PV.
 Believe it or not."}